Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 This separation prevents metric sprawl and clarifies the function of each set: Layer A diagnoses the ethical weight of the critique, while Layer B diagnoses the specific phenomenological mechanics that support or undermine that weight.

-Preliminary testing on sample criticism texts—including Nicolas Bourriaud’s Relational Aesthetics, Arthur Danto’s essays on the artworld, and contemporary reviews from Artforum and Frieze—reveals instructive patterns.
-These patterns suggest that formalized diagnostics can foster more curiosity-driven art discourse by making visible the tacit postures embedded in critical language.
+Prospective testing on sample criticism texts—including Nicolas Bourriaud’s Relational Aesthetics, Arthur Danto’s essays on the artworld, and contemporary reviews from Artforum and Frieze—is proposed as a next validation step rather than presented here as completed empirical support.
+Such testing is expected to reveal instructive patterns and to show how formalized diagnostics can foster more curiosity-driven art discourse by making visible the tacit postures embedded in critical language.

 New Diagnostic Indices